 Save Those Forward Flexions

-Well, hopefully that helps to explain the difference between the two types of bone and the reason to be more cautious.
+Having read this post, you understand the difference between the two types of bone and now have reason to be more careful with your posture.

 If you want to learn more about the BMD or DEXA test procedure, read my blog on bone density test.
 I also prepared an article on understanding bone density test results and, in another blog, explain the FRAX Calculator.

-A MelioGuide Exercise for Better Bones client recently contacted me about her program and specifically here osteoporosis posture exercise program.
+A patient recently contacted me about her osteoporosis posture exercise program.
 She was wondering whether she would gain much from an additional osteoporosis posture exercise set.

 Here is her question in detail:

 Hi Margaret, I remember that you said that the Floor M exercise would be especially valuable to me.
-Since then I have done 1 to 2 sets of Floor M every other day.
+Since then, I have done one to two sets of Floor M every other day.

-It’s sometimes hard to do 2 sets; but one set is doable.
+It’s sometimes hard to do two sets; but one set is doable.

-How much more benefit do you get from doing 2 sets versus 1 set?
-(I am using 3 pound sand weight on my upper back/shoulder area when I do the exercise.)
+How much more benefit do you get from doing two sets versus one set?
+(I am using a three pound sand weight on my upper back/shoulder area when I do the exercise.)

 Osteoporosis Posture Exercise • The Answer